 Years ago when I was homeschooling my son, an experience I would like to bury deep in the confines of my memory, I taught a class on empanadas from around the world.
 It was a hit with the kids, and the couple of moms who were my helpers.
 It’s really cool that virtually every culture in the world has their own version of a stuffed pastry.

-Pastries in every culture
+Meat Pastries in every culture

-Turkish meat pastries ( Talas Kebabi) are a close cousin of the typical Latin American/Spanish empanada.
+Turkish meat pastry ( Talas Kebabi) are a close cousin of the typical Latin American/Spanish empanada.
 However, these little gems use 1/2 the seasonings without sacrificing any of the flavor.
-One of the herbs used in this recipe is fresh mint; courtesy of my garden.
+One of the herbs used in this savory puff pastry recipe is fresh mint; courtesy of my garden.
 Talas Kebabi reflect a French influence, hence the use of puff pastry.
 Traditionally the dish calls for lamb, but I have used beef instead.
 Sometimes it is difficult to find lamb during non-holiday times.
 I really wish lamb was more popular in the US.

 Spicy Turkish Meat Pastries